MartinPawel/In-Context-Unlearning/README.md

 **2. Run models**

-To train the models on the SST-2 dataset using the 1.1B bloom model do the following:
+To train the models on the SST-2 dataset using the 1.1B Bloom model do the following:
 ```
 sbatch run_sbatchs_ubs1/1b1/run_sst2_ubs1_bloom1b1.sbatch
 ```